VaclavDedik/jboss-seam/examples/readme.txt

 dvdstore/             The Seam DVD Store demo demonstrating jBPM
                       support in Seam

+blog/                 The Seam blog example, showing how to write
+                      RESTful applications using Seam

 issues/               The Seam Issue Tracker demo, demonstrating
                       nested conversations and workspage management